census-instrumentation/opencensus-node/packages/opencensus-exporter-stackdriver/README.md

 export GOOGLE_APPLICATION_CREDENTIALS=path/to/your/credential.json
 ```

-Instance the exporter on your application and pass your Project ID.
-For javascript:
+Create and register the exporter on your application and pass your Project ID.

+For Javascript:
 ```javascript
 const tracing = require('@opencensus/nodejs');
 const { StackdriverTraceExporter } = require('@opencensus/exporter-stackdriver');